 Zoe Bassett is in her third year studying psychology at Exeter University.
-She carried out a market research project and built a website for a social enterprise startup during her internship in Bali.
+She carried out a market research project and built a website for a social enterprise as part of Start Me Up’s Startup Internship Program in Bali.

 I joined the program because wanted to dive into the world of entrepreneurship and startups while being able to travel at the same time.
 The social enterprise I’m working with is creating a new initiative to promote sustainable tourism while protecting communities in Bali.